-De Blasio poised to score big victory for New York City progressives
+De Blasio re-elected in victory for New York City progressives

 Asked about his own future plans, de Blasio was predictably coy.

 "I'm entirely focused on being mayor of the greatest city in the world," he said on Tuesday afternoon.
-Barring a massive upset later tonight, he'll have four more years to prove it.
+He's now guaranteed four more years to enjoy himself.